spang-lab/urnc/docs/internal/jc_todos.md

 3. Check that `urnc execute INPUT` and `urnc convert -t execute INPUT` are equivalent (mentioned in `execute.md`)

 4. Check that `urnc execute -o OUTPUT INPUT` and `urnc convert -t execute:OUTPUT INPUT` are equivalent (mentioned in `execute.md`)

+## Write internal/usage.md

+This document should contain everything I want to show live on Tuesday, including a ton of screenshots.

 ## Write usage.md